idontnow/installers-4-lutris/star-wars-droidworks/README.md

 **TIPS & TRICKS / KNOWN ISSUES & SOLUTIONS**

-Game may require manual tweaking in order to run properly, depending on your setup.
+This game may require manual tweaking in order to run properly, depending on your setup.
-What worked for me on CachyOS was enabling Gamescope inside the Lutris System options for the game.
+What helped in my case was enabling Gamescope inside the Lutris System options for the game.
 I used the Fullscreen (default) Window mode.
 It is also known that this game "suffers from timing issues that cause the in-game clock to run slightly fast and the physics to malfunction (especially on inclines)".
 Forcing VSync to be ON remedies this issue, but does not fix it completely (https://www.pcgamingwiki.com/wiki/Star_Wars:_DroidWorks#Fix_color_depth).

 **NOTE:** install.iss is an InstallShield setup component that allows to silently install the game in the background to a default directory.